natasjja/intro-to-coding/README.md

   * Click the "HTML + CSS Boilerplate" button
   * Select the Downloaded ZIP folder from your downloads folder
   * Unzip it and work from inside this folder
+  * Move this unzipped folder to your desktop so it's in an easy-to-find location!

 ## Exercises